 I also purposefully found ways to pass on values and wisdom to my grandchildren.
 I prepared a document for each grandchild entitled, “My Legacy To My Children and Grandchildren”.
 That document contains over thirty value statements such as: “I want you to avoid a selfish and self-centered way of living.
 I want you to be faithful to your spouse and to be devoted to your family.
 I want you to have a good work ethic and to be a person of honesty and integrity.
 I want you to honor the Lord in everything you do….”

-I have been sending weekly e-mails to my granddaughter over the past year, addressing various issues she will face as she makes her transition to college.
+I have been sending weekly e-mails to my granddaughter, addressing various issues she will face as she makes her transition to college.
 This is one way I have been able to invest in her life and stay engaged as she has matured.
 Seasons in life change, so the methods of communicating and influencing our grandchildren will change also.
 The overall objective, however, remains the same.
 We want to pass on a godly way of living to them.
 Be purposeful, be creative, but most of all, “be present”.
 You will never regret it.